For most of us, house fires are the stuff of nightmares.

 Even windows are affected: you want windows to last as long as possible in a fire, because it limits the available oxygen to the air in the room.
 When they break, air from outside rushes in and the result is often a “flashover” – a huge fireball.
 Legacy single-glazed, wooden-framed windows lasted 10 to 14 minutes in a controlled blaze, where modern uPVC failed in four to five minutes (depending on the brand).

 In summary, the phenomenal popularity of synthetic polymers has given us access to cheap, colourful and hard-wearing home goods, but at the price of much faster, more aggressive and more toxic fires than in the past.

 If you’d like to see a comparison of the two side-by-side, check out this video.
 It’s quite eye-opening.

 Reason #2: changes in home design

 Open-plan living has been rising in popularity since at least the 1990s – depending on which metric you choose, by as much as 168% to ~6000% year-on-year.
-Architects around the world describe open-plan designs as something “almost all” clients want, “extremely popular” and “only remarkable when clients want the opposite”.
+Architects around the world describe open-plan designs as something “almost all” clients want.
 Listings mentioning “open concept” on property site Zillow (albeit in the United States) more than doubled between 2015 and 2019, and 84% of new builds now have an open-plan ground floor.